MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/system_requirements.md

 ## OS Requirements

-- The Windows container feature is only available on Windows Server 2016 (Core and with Desktop Experience), Nano Server, and Windows 10 Professional and Enterprise (insiders build 14352 and up).
+- The Windows container feature is only available on Windows Server 2016 (Core and with Desktop Experience), Nano Server, and Windows 10 Professional and Enterprise (Anniversary Edition).
 - If Hyper-V containers will be run, the Hyper-V role will need to be installed.
 - Windows Server container hosts must have Windows installed to c:\\.
 If only Hyper-V containers will be deployed, this restriction does not apply.